 The gig economy has become a well-known term in recent years with the rise of companies such as Uber, Deliveroo and Hermes.

-At the moment, most people in the gig economy are classified as self-employed and have no legal right to in-work benefits.
+At the moment, most people in the gig economy are classed as self-employed and have no legal right to in-work benefits.

-Depending on your employer, you might also be entitled to statutory sick, maternity, paternity and adoption pay.
+Depending on your employer, you might also be entitled to statutory sick pay and to maternity, paternity and adoption pay.

-But, this doesn’t apply to all gig economy workers and many of these cases are under appeal.
+But this doesn’t apply to all gig economy workers and several cases are under appeal in the courts.

 If you work in the gig economy and are interested in trade union support, you can join the Independent Workers Union of Great Britain (IWGB).